 In the year of grace 1149 (March 1148) the most Christian King of the Franks reached Antioch, after the destruction of his armies in the east, and was nobly entertained there by Prince Raymond, brother of the late William count of Poitiers.
 He was as it happened the queen's uncle, and owed the king loyalty, affection and respect for many reasons.
 (John of Salisbury does not say what these reasons are).
 But whilst they remained there to console, heal and revive the survivors from the wreck of the army, the attentions paid by the prince to the queen, and his constant, indeed almost continuous conversation with her, aroused the king's suspicions.
 These were greatly strengthened when the queen wished to remain behind, although the king was preparing to leave, and the prince made every effort to keep her, if the king would give his consent.
 And when the king made haste to tear her away, she mentioned their kinship, saying it was not lawful for them to remain together as man and wife, since they were related in the fourth and fifth degrees.
 Even before their departure a rumour to that effect had been heard in France....
 At this the king was deeply moved; and although he loved the queen almost beyond reason he consented to divorce her if his counsellors and the French nobility would allow it.
 There was one knight amongst the king's secretaries called Terricus Gauleranicus, a eunuch whom the queen had always hated and mocked, but who was faithful and had the king's ear like his father's before him.
 He boldly persuaded the king not to suffer her to dally longer in Antioch both because 'guilt under kinship's disguise could lie concealed.' (a quote from Ovid). and because it would be a lasting shame to the kingdom of the Franks if in addition to all the other disasters it was reported that the king had been deserted by his wife, or robbed of her.
 So he argued, either because he hated the queen or because he really believed it, moved perchance by widespread rumour.
 In consequence she was torn away and forced to leave for Jerusalem with the king; and their mutual anger growing greater, the wound remained, hide it as best they might.'

 Was the above hinting that Eleanor and Raymond had totally lost their wits and their political sanity and been so overwhelmed by lust that in the circa ten days they were together they committed incest?
-Nothing in the above piece suggests this, even though some modern biographers appear to think it damning.
+Nothing in the above piece suggests this, even though some modern biographers appear to think it damning and authors of historical fiction have had a field day.
 Is it possible?
 Absolutely.
 Is it likely on a scale of 1-10?
 Ummm, how about a 1?

 That Eleanor wanted out of her marriage is obvious and that Raymond was willing to help her in this is obvious too.
 Louis had chosen not to throw in his lot with Raymond and attack Aleppo, and the state of the relationship between Louis and Eleanor meant that she was not a good bridge as a peacemaker and path smoother between the two men.
 With Louis determined to go on to Jerusalem, it could well be that Raymond wanted to retain the men of Aquitaine for his own projects and how better to do it that than to keep Eleanor with him?
 I have no doubt that Eleanor and Raymond sided with each other.
 It stands to sense they would and John of Salisbury's description bears this out.
 But to have an incestuous relationship?
 If one looks at the timing, the characters, and the political situation, it all adds up to a negative.